14 clever methods to increase your blog traffic super fast in 2022!

 Your content is valuable, when it’s of use to your readers, when you solve problems and answer questions, when you do research for them, and summarize the results in a post.

-Why long, in-depth blog posts help to rank higher in the results of search engines?
+Why long, in-depth articles help to rank higher in the results of search engines?

 I know all this research takes an awful lot of time, but if you want to be a good author, you have to commit yourself to serve your readers, take them seriously, and take your job as a blogger seriously.
-Then your dedication and efforts will eventually be rewarded.
-This way, your audience will see you as a serious blogger, and so will Google!
+Your dedication and efforts will eventually be rewarded.
+Plus, your readers and the search engines will take your website seriously!

 By long and detailed, I am talking about a minimum of about 700 words per post.
-And if you truly want people to notice you, then try to create blog posts of 2500-3000 words (or even more).
+And if you truly want people to notice you, then try to create in-depth articles of 2,500-3,000 words (or even more).

-How to tailor your content around the user intent?
+How to write your content around the search intent?

-Google determines the user intent for each search query.
-And based on this intention, Google decides which results the user gets to see.
-There are three categories for the user intent: information, transaction, and navigation.
+Google determines the search intent (or user intent) for each search query.
+And based on this intention, Google decides which websites show up in the search results, and in which order.
+There are three categories for the search intent: information, transaction, and navigation.

 Is the user looking for information?
 Does the user want to be navigated to a specific website?
 Or does he want to make a transaction?